An Automated Probabilistic Asteroid Prediscovery Pipeline: Methods

 For a set of Keplerian elements $\theta$, each observation $x_i$ (either RA or Dec) contributes a $\chi^2$ term

 where $f(\theta, t_i)$ is the ephemeris prediction at the time of the observation $t_i$ and $\sigma_i$ is the associated error in $x_i$.
-We assign conservative 2~arcsec errors independently in the RA and Dec directions for MPC observations without a reported uncertainty.
+For MPC observations without a reported uncertainty we assign conservative 2~arcsec errors independently in the RA and Dec directions.
+Correlations between RA and Dec uncertainties are typically not reported, but it would be straightforward to include them in the $\chi^2$ term.

 Our initial fits to MPC data resulted in solutions with poor goodness of fit, likely due to biases in reported observations.
 We therefore adopted a modified $\chi^2$ loss to discount outliers.
-Each $\chi^2_i$ term is replaced with $\rho(\chi^2_i, c)$, where $\rho(z,c)$ is the Huber factor\footnote{The purpose here is to ensure robustness in our fit to outliers in MPC astrometry} \citep{huber},
+Each $\chi^2_i$ term is replaced with $\rho(\chi^2_i, c)$, where $\rho(z,c)$ is the Huber function \citep{huber},

-where the factor $c$ determines the scale at which large residuals are attenuated.
-The total loss function for fitting to the post-discovery data is
+The Huber terms behave like the usual $\chi^2$ (i.e., as mean squared error) as long as the residuals between data and model are less than $c$ standard deviations ($\lvert x_i - f(\theta,t_i) \rvert < c \sigma_i$).
+Above this threshold, a measurement is treated as an outlier and the loss only increases as the absolute error rather than as the squared error.
+The influence of outlier points on the fit is reduced in the same way as when replacing a mean estimate with a median.
+The Huber factor attenuates biased observations while maintaining the effectiveness of ordinary least squares.
+The total loss function for fitting to the postdiscovery data is

-We use the trust-region reflective minimization algorithm implemented in SciPy~\citep{2020SciPy-NMeth}, returning a best-fit set of orbital elements $\thetapost$ and a Fisher information-based estimate of the orbital element covariance $\Sigmapost$.
+We use the trust-region reflective minimization algorithm implemented in SciPy \citep{2020SciPy-NMeth}, returning a best-fit set of orbital elements $\thetapost$ and a Fisher information-based estimate of the orbital element covariance $\Sigmapost$.
 Through manual testing, we find a choice of $c=1$ to yield the desired balance of convergence time and robustness (from now on we drop the argument $c$).

-We query JPL's Horizons system~\citep{NASAJPLHorizons,1996DPS....28.2504G} to obtain a set of orbital elements at our epoch to use as an initial guess for the minimization algorithm.
+We query JPL's Horizons system \citep{NASAJPLHorizons,1996DPS....28.2504G} to obtain a set of orbital elements at our epoch to use as an initial guess for the minimization algorithm.